Western Michigan, Michigan both win in NCAA tournament first-round men's hockey games

+But St. Cloud State got a quick goal in the second from Walker at 1:08 and tied it at 2-all on Sam Hentges' goal at 7:21.

+Quinnipiac got the next goal.
+The Huskies responded again, though, about 2½ minutes later.
+Kyler Kupka tied the score again at 3-3 at 12:39.

-Western Michigan edged Northeastern 2-1 on sophomore Luke Grainger's goal 1 minute, 33 seconds into overtime on Friday at the DCU Center in Worcester, Mass.
+Western Michigan 2, Northeastern 1 (OT): Sophomore Luke Grainger's goal 1:33 into overtime at the DCU Center in Worcester, Mass., regional gave the Broncos the victory.

 It was the first win ever for the Broncos (26-11-1) in the NCAA tournament.
-The top seed in the Worcester regional will play either the Gophers or Massachusetts on Sunday in the final.
+The top seed in the Worcester regional will play the Gophers on Sunday in the final.

-Cole Gallant had the first goal for Western Michigan in the opening peirod.
+Cole Gallant had the first goal for Western Michigan in the opening period.
 Aidan McDonough scored for Northeastern (25-13-1) with 3:20 left in the third.

 Brandon Bussi stopped 30 shots for the Broncos in his 26th win — a program single-season record.
 Levi finished with 34 saves for the Huskies.